lucasnell/midgenomes/README.md

 # Replicating the bash environment

-Most scripts in `_bash` were run using the Docker image found at
+Most scripts in `_bash` should be run using the Docker image found at
 <https://hub.docker.com/r/lucasnell/midgenomes>, so to replicate this
 environment you can pull the latest version: